-Allen Sayegh is an architect and the principal and founder of INVIVIA - a global design research and user experience consultancy.
-He is also the head of REAL the Responsive Environment and Artifacts Lab at Harvard.
+Allen Sayegh is an architect, designer, an educator and the principal of INVIVIA - an award winning global design firm.
+He is an Associate Professor at Harvard Graduate School of Design and the director of REAL the Responsive Environment and Artifacts Lab at Harvard.

 Sayegh’s academic research and professional practice span a period of two decades working on projects of varied scales.
 He has taught at different institutions and has worked on many different projects throughout the US, Europe, the Middle East and Asia.

 His courses and practice focus on technologically driven architectural design, exploring potentials of media and technology integrated built environment, Interaction design and the study of architectural and urban space thought through the impact of changing technology.
 His work is characterized as the synthesis of architecture, digital art and design in coming up with innovative architectural human interfaces and responsive environments.

 Sayegh, most recently co-founded the ALIVE group at Harvard– an interdisciplinary team of scientists and designers from the Harvard Graduate School of Design and the WYSS Institute for Biologically Inspired Engineering.
 In addition to his design work he has a deep interest in the visual arts and has been a recurring visiting professor at the Harvard Carpenter Center of Visual and Environmental Studies offering courses in the areas of media and the built environment such as; Sculpting Motion, Interactive Spaces, Augmented Architecture, Cinematic Architecture, and Responsive Environments.